stianfro/blog/content/en/posts/gateway-api-1.md

 ![gateway-api illustration](/images/2025-07-16-12-35-56.png)
 _Gateway API illustration from the official documentation_

+# GatewayClass

 We start at the top, with the GatewayClass (equivalent to an IngressClass).

 {{< notice note >}}
 If you want to test Envoy Gateway locally, I recommend you look at their [quickstart](https://gateway.envoyproxy.io/docs/tasks/quickstart) instead of using my examples as they have been simplified a bit.
 {{</notice>}}

-In the simplest type of setup, you would only need a single GatewayClass
+In the simplest type of setup, you would only need a single GatewayClass:

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1